 - have earned an undergraduate degree from an accredited four-year college or university;

-- have taken the Law School Admissions Test (LSAT).
+- have taken the Law School Admissions Test (LSAT) or qualify for the LSAT-Alternate Admission Program.
 The test is given in June, October, December, and February.

 - In order to ensure full consideration of their application, applicants are encouraged to take the LSAT by December (although it is possible to take the February LSAT and complete an application in a timely manner).
 LSAT scores dating prior to June 2012 will not be considered.
 LSAT registration materials are available from with Law School Admission Council at www.lsac.org or at 215.968.1001;

 - register for, and maintain an up-to-date file with the LSAC Credential Assembly Service (CAS).
 It is the responsibility of applicants to ensure that an official transcript from each institution they have attended is sent by that institution to CAS.
 Please do not have transcripts sent directly to the Boyd School of Law.

 Application requirements and deadline